-A Root Canal is a term for an endodontic treatment or procedure.
-Root canal treatment is necessary when the pulp also known as the nerve, inside the tooth becomes irreversibly damaged or infected.
-This irreversible damage is a result of combined injuries that occur over the life of the tooth (decay, trauma, multiple restorations).
-Root canal treatment is the removal of the entire pulp throughout the root canal system (a tooth can have several roots and a canal or two within those roots), the cleaning and shaping of the canal system, and filling the canals with a polyester synthetic root canal filling and a dental sealer.
+Root Canal is a term for an endodontic treatment or procedure.
+Root canal treatment is necessary when the pulp also known as the nerve, inside the tooth is irreversibly damaged due to an infection.
+This irreversible damage is a result of combined injuries that occur over the lifespan of the tooth (decay, trauma, multiple restorations).
+The treatment involves removing the entire pulp throughout the root canal system.
+The dentist first cleans the tooth and consequently shapes the canal system.
+Eventually, the dentist fills the canals with a polyester synthetic root canal filling and a dental sealer.

-If the pulp becomes infected, the infection may spread through the root canal system of the tooth.
-This may eventually lead to an abscess.
-An abscess is an inflamed area in which pus collects and can cause swelling of the tissues around the tooth.
-The symptoms of an abscess can range from a dull ache to severe pain and the tooth may be tender when you bite.
-If the root canal treatment is not carried out the infection will spread and the tooth may need to be taken out.
+If the pulp in your tooth is infected, the infection subsequently spreads through the root canal system of the tooth.
+This eventually leads to an abscess.
+An abscess is an inflamed area in which the pus deposits and consequently causes the swelling of tissues around the tooth.
+The symptoms of an abscess can range from a dull ache to severe pain and the tooth usually goes tender when you take a bite.
+If the root canal treatment is not carried out the infection spreads further and the tooth may have to be extracted.

 Is the procedure painful?

 It is rare to have any sensation in the tooth owing to modern techniques along with varied and vast local anaesthetic solutions.
 Your tooth is usually quite sensitive after the first few days of the treatment.
 The dentist relieves the pain and sensitivity by prescribing the appropriate medication.